 We provide support to people living in their own homes.
-Where you live may be in described as a service in registered care, supported living or outreach.
-To us, what is most important, is that it’s your home.
+Where you live may be described as a service in registered care, supported living or outreach.
+To us, what is most important is that it’s your home.

 Our focus is on people and not the type of service

 Whatever is happening in your life, your home is your sanctuary.
 Having the right place to live with the right support can help people take more control over their own lives.
 This may mean helping you to find a better place to live, making adaptations to your existing home or finding the right technology to enable you to do more for yourself.

 We have a housing team who work closely with our support staff to share their specialist knowledge.
 The team includes housing officers, maintenance staff and a qualified surveyor.